karpathy/llm.c/README.md

 LLM training in simple, pure C/CUDA.
 There is no need for 245MB of PyTorch or 107MB of cPython.
 For example, training GPT-2 (CPU, fp32) is ~1,000 lines of clean code in a single file.
 It compiles and runs instantly, and exactly matches the PyTorch reference implementation.
 I chose GPT-2 as the first working example because it is the grand-daddy of LLMs, the first time the modern stack was put together.

-Currently, I am working on:
+Currently, we are working on:

 - optimize the CUDA implementation to compete with PyTorch
 - lower the precision from fp32 to mixed precision training